WorkSafe opens investigation into fatality at kiwifruit orchard

-An investigation has been opened into a fatality at a kiwifruit orchard in Tauranga on Saturday, WorkSafe has confirmed.
+WorkSafe has launched an investigation into a fatality at a kiwifruit orchard in Tauranga last week.

-A WorkSafe spokesperson said it could not comment further while the investigation was ongoing.
+A WorkSafe spokesperson said the fatality happened on February 18 and while WorkSafe’s investigation was still ongoing, no further comment would be made about the deceased nor the circumstances of their death.

 According to WorkSafe data, there were 58 work-related fatalities between November 2021 and October 2022.